Catherine Nakalembe

-Catherine Nakalembe is an Ugandan remote sensing scientist and an associate research professor at the University of Maryland (UMD) in the Department of Geographical Sciences and the NASA Harvest Africa program Director.
+Catherine Lilian Nakalembe is an Ugandan remote sensing scientist and an associate research professor at the University of Maryland (UMD) in the Department of Geographical Sciences and the NASA Harvest Africa program Director.
 Her research includes drought, agriculture and food security.

-In 2020, Nakalembe was awarded the Africa Food Prize.
+In 2020, Nakalembe was awarded the Africa Food Prize and in 2022 the Ugandan Golden Jubilee medal.

-Early life and education

-Nakalembe grew up in Kampala, Uganda.
-Her father is a self-taught car mechanic, and her mother owns and operates a restaurant in Makindye.
+Education

-Nakalembe entered the environmental science field by chance, as she missed her first preference sports science course when she was enrolling for her undergraduate program at Makerere University early in 2002.
-In 2007, she received her undergraduate degree in Environmental Sciences from Makerere University.
+In 2007, Nakalembe received her undergraduate degree in Environmental Sciences from Makerere University.

 After undergraduate studies, she received a partial scholarship for the master’s program in geography and environmental engineering at the Johns Hopkins University.
 She received her Master's degree in 2009.